buley/personal/src/content/crisis.md

 - Create space for strategic thinking
 - Implement immediate stabilization measures

-> *"Smooth seas do not make skillful sailors." — African Proverb*
+> *"Smooth seas do not make skillful sailors." -- African Proverb*

 **Core Principle**
-The goal in crisis isn't to solve everything immediately—it's to create stability for strategic response.
+The goal in crisis isn't to solve everything immediately--it's to create stability for strategic response.

 ## 2. Threat Assessment Matrix